 - Supports the recycling of other antioxidants in the body such as glutathione, Superoxide Dismutase (SOD) and Vitamin C.*

-- Boosts levels of growth hormone and testosterone.*
+- May boost levels of growth hormone and testosterone.*

 - Promotes a natural cellular lifecycle, from birth to death.*

-- May offer safe nutritional support to HIV patients, who are at a high risk of nutritional deficiency26.*
+- May offer safe nutritional support to those who are at risk of nutritional deficiency26.*

 - Facilitates strong, healthy muscle and bone growth.*